Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Experiment

 \subsection{Experiment Setup}

-We evaluate the effect of the SemInfo maximization objective on five latest PCFG variants: Neural-PCFG (NPCFG), Compound-PCFG (CPCFG) \citep{kim-etal-2019-compound}, TNPCFG \citep{yang-etal-2021-pcfgs}, Simple-NPCFG (SNPCFG), and Simple-CPCFG (SCPCFG) \citep{liu-etal-2023-simple}.\footnote{Our implementation is based on the source code released by \citet{yang-etal-2021-pcfgs} and \citet{liu-etal-2023-simple}} SNPCFG and SCPCFG represent the current state-of-the-art for non-ensemble unsupervised constituency parsing.
+We evaluate the effect of the SemInfo maximization objective on five latest PCFG variants: Neural-PCFG (NPCFG), Compound-PCFG (CPCFG) \citep{kim-etal-2019-compound}, TNPCFG \citep{yang-etal-2021-pcfgs}, Simple-NPCFG (SNPCFG), and Simple-CPCFG (SCPCFG) \citep{liu-etal-2023-simple}.\footnote{Our implementation is based on the source code of \citet{yang-etal-2021-pcfgs} and \citet{liu-etal-2023-simple}} SNPCFG and SCPCFG represent the current state-of-the-art for non-ensemble unsupervised constituency parsing.
 We use 60 NTs for NPCFG and CPCFG, and 1024 NTs for TNPCFG, SNPCFG, and SCPCFG in our experiment.
-We conduct the evaluations in four languages, namely English, Chinese, German, and French, as \citet{liu-etal-2023-simple} did previously.
-We use the Penn TreeBank (PTB) \citep{Treebank-3} for the English evaluation, the Chinese Treebank 5.1 (CTB) \citep{CTB5.1} for the Chinese evaluation, and the SPMRL dataset \citep{seddah-etal-2013-overview} for the German and French evaluation.
-We adopt the standard data split for the PTB dataset, using Sections 02-21 for training, Section 22 for validation, and Section 23 for testing \citep{kim-etal-2019-compound}.
+We conduct the evaluations in three datasets and four languages, namely Penn TreeBank (PTB) \citep{Treebank-3} for English, Chinese Treebank 5.1 (CTB) \citep{CTB5.1} for Chinese, and SPMRL \citep{seddah-etal-2013-overview} for German and French.
+We adopt the standard data split for the PTB dataset (Sections 02-21 for training, Section 22 for validation, and Section 23 for testing) \citep{kim-etal-2019-compound}.
 We adopt the official data split for the CTB and SPMRL datasets.